rudrapatel29/Spotify-Data-Analysis/README.md

 # Spotify Music Tracks Data Analysis

 ## Overview
 This project aims to analyze a dataset of Spotify music tracks to uncover trends, patterns, and insights related to track popularity, genre distribution, and various musical attributes.
-The analysis involves data cleaning, exploration, visualization, and statistical analysis.
+The analysis involves data cleaning, exploration, visualization, and statistical analysis to provide comprehensive insights into the music industry.

 ## Project Goals
 - **Popularity Analysis**: Investigate the popularity of tracks over time and identify the top genres based on popularity.